chb0github/pyrsia/docs/blockchain/whats_in_the_blockchain.md

 new implementations of blockchain allow for a list of transactions in a single block.
 This keep the block count lower and thus increases overall efficiency since it's the blocks that require consensus and take time.

-TO that end, our blockchain contains:
+To that end, our blockchain contains:
 1. Multiple transactions per block
 2. Signed transaction hash for efficiently verifying transactions
 3. Merkle root indicator so that we can use a merkle tree implementation